chickens in the yard

 Sheep are not able to tollorate as much as goats so make sure to take extra consideration.
 If your lambs have a thick coat of wool on then stick a thermometer in the wool closer to the skin so you can get a true read on their heat level.

-These species will vary a little but if your animals are breathing heavily through their mouth instead of their nose or acting lethargic you know they are beginning to overheat.
-Going off feed or not eating as much is also a good indicator.
+These species will vary a little but if your animals are breathing heavily through their mouth instead of their nose, accessive drool or slobber, or acting lethargic you know they are beginning to overheat.
+Going off feed or not eating as much as normal is also a good indicator that they are getting overheated and trying to stay cool.

 Prevention is easier than having to save an animal from heatstroke.
 Pay attention to the weather (here is my favorite site to keep an eye on the weather) in your area and take propositions to be ready for it.